fingerskier/manthra/README.md

 But if you judge a fish by it's ability to climb a tree, it will live it's whyile life believing it is stupid.
   Albert Einstein

+Give light for darkness, love for hate;
+but trade loyalty for loyalty alone.

 Anti-procrastination creed:
 * Make not doing it more painful than doing it.
 * Make doing it more enjoyable than not doing it.